-According to Appendix IV.3, only one Polish metier exists in NA area (OTB_DEF>120_0_0), and it will be sampled in 2011-2013.

-This fishery is directed on Greenland halibut (Reinhardtius hippoglossoides) and it takes place in Eastern Greenland waters (ICES V and XIV).
+According to Appendix IV.3, only one Polish metier existed in NA area (OTB\DEF\>120\0\0) on the basis on 2007-2008 data.
+In 2011 Poland stopped fishery, so no sampling is planned.
+This fishery was directed on Greenland halibut (Reinhardtius hippoglossoides) and it took place in Eastern Greenland waters (ICES V and XIV).
 Main fishing season is in March-June and October - November.
 By-catch consists of small numbers of redfish and grenadier.
-Quota is not allocated to Poland, and one sampling trip/year will depend on quota exchange between Poland and EU members states in consecutive years.